Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

     Clients = [[Client_1], [Client_2]]

-#Sorting Row Length - part 1 of 3
+#Sorting row Length - part 1 of 3

 #this is to ensure the first line of the results will and on the third row of my google sheet